MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/device-and-adapter-initialization.md

  Within [*EVT_WDF_DEVICE_PREPARE_HARDWARE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware), in addition to other hardware preparation tasks the client driver must set the adapter's capabilities.
 After this, the driver must call [**NetAdapterStart**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadapterstart).

-To start their adapter the driver must set the following capabilities:
+The client driver must set the following capabilities:

 * Data path capabilities.
-The driver calls [**NetAdapterSetDataPathCapabilities**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadaptersetdatapathcapabilities) to set these capabilities.
+The driver calls [**NetAdapterSetDataPathCapabilities**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadaptersetdatapathcapabilities) to set these.
 For more information, see [Network data buffer management](/windows-hardware/drivers/netcx/network-data-buffer-management).

 * Link layer capabilities.
-The driver calls [**NetAdapterSetDataPathCapabilities**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadaptersetlinklayercapabilities) to set these capabilities.
+The driver calls [**NetAdapterSetDataPathCapabilities**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadaptersetlinklayercapabilities) to set these.

-* Link layer maximum transfer unit size.
+* Link layer maximum transfer unit (MTU) size.
 The driver calls [**NetAdapterSetDataPathCapabilities**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadaptersetlinklayercapabilities) to set the MTU size.

 The following example shows how a client driver might start a NETADAPTER object.
 Note that code required for setting up each adapter capabilities method is left out for brevity and clarity, and error handling is simplified.